Uriel History, Family Crest & Coats of Arms

 One of the family built Turton Tower.
 'The expense, it is said, was so exorbitant as to cripple the Orrells, and they were never able to recover from its effects.
 After many struggles, they first mortgaged the township, and subsequently sold it to the celebrated Humphrey Chetham.
 Several of the Orrells still reside in Turton and the neighbourhood.'-Illustrated Itinerary of Lancashire.

 The township of Orrell retains their name.
 I cannot find that it belongs to any place in Normandy; but there is a town called Loriol on the Rhone.
 Oriel, the ancient name of the Irish county of Lowth, which gives the title of Baron to Viscount Massareene, is merely the Anglicized form of the Celtic Orgial or Argial.
 Camden speaks of 'the famous family of the Orells' of Turton-Tower.
 A Robert Oriol witnesses the foundation charter of Northampton Priory."

 Turton Tower survives today as a manor house in Chapeltown in North Turton, Borough of Blackburn with Darwen, Lancashire.

 Early History of the Uriel family

-Another 322 words (23 lines of text) covering the years 1480 and 1765 are included under the topic Early Uriel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Uriel research.
+Another 137 words (10 lines of text) covering the years 1480 and 1765 are included under the topic Early Uriel History in all our PDF Extended History products and printed products wherever possible.

 Uriel Spelling Variations